How To

 Sort types: Open, closed, hybrid.

 Free tier: 10 responses per study.
 This is the most significant limitation — 10 participants is below the threshold most researchers consider reliable for card sort analysis.
-You will almost certainly need to upgrade for real studies.
+You'll almost certainly need to upgrade for real studies.

 Best for: Established research teams with budget who want the most mature dendrogram analysis available.